al63/SublimeFiles/README.md

 - Selecting "../" navigates to the parent directory.

-- Selecting "To current View" navigates to the directory of the current file being editted.
+- Selecting "To current View" navigates to the directory of the current file being edited.

 ----------
 __Ignore file types__